You'll need the correct permission to create an API user

 You need an API user if you want to make use of our API or some of our connectors and integrations that access our API, such as dotmailer for Magento.

-You'll only be able to access the API using these credentials, although you can have more than one API user per dotmailer account.
+You can access the API only with these credentials, although you can have more than one API user per dotmailer account.

-- Click on the person-and-cog icon in the bottom left corner to produce the settings menu and select Access
+- Click the person-and-cog icon in the bottom left corner and go to Access > API users

 - Click New user

 - The username (email address) is automatically generated for you and must not be edited.
 You can add a description to differentiate between API users, which is useful if you have multiple ones.

 - Enter a password and confirm it.
 Your password must be at least eight characters in length and contain at least one digit or non-alphanumeric.
 Also please avoid including your email address or company name as part of your password.

 - Click Save

 The API user will be ready to use immediately.

 Note: When creating API users, it's best practice to create one user per system (for instance, one for a Magento integration and another one for a Dynamics integration) and not share an API user for different integrations.
 This makes it easier to revoke individual API users should you need to, as well as isolate and diagnose problems with integrations.

-To disable or edit an API user, click on the Edit pencil icon next to the user.
+To disable or edit an API user, click on the Edit icon next to the user.
 This will take you to the 'Manage users' page where you can edit their description and password, plus you can disable and re-enable them.